Frequently Asked Questions About TightRope CCL/ACL Repair in the Canine Patient

 Q: What tests are required prior to surgery.

 A: Obviously confirmation VIA palpation and the demonstration of the laxity of the joint.
-Normally a lateral radiograph of the stifle and a complete blood panel and CBC.
+Normally a lateral radiograph of the stifle, VD pelvis, lateral lumbar and a complete blood chemistry panel including CBC.
 This can be done by the referring veterinarian or in-house at the time of admission for surgery.

 Q: What about anesthetic and medication for discomfort

 A: An IV catheter is place and the patient is induced with Propofol.
 An endotrachial tube is placed followed by isoflurane inhalation anesthesia..
 Cardiac, respirator, and oxygen levels are monitored throughout.
-Antibiotics and medication for discomfort are infused prior to surgery and repeated post surgically..
+Antibiotics and medication for discomfort are infused prior to surgery and repeated post surgically.
+During surgical closure a new medication is injected into the surgical closure area that eliminates any discomfort for three days.

 Q: How long does the surgery take.